Combatting Human Trafficking

 According to estimations by the United Nation’s Children’s Fund (UNICEF) 1.2 million children are victims of trafficking in children worldwide.

 Austria is affected by child trafficking both as a transit and a destination country.
-Because of its clandestine nature it is very difficult to determine exact figures on the actual scope of child trafficking.
+Because of its clandestine nature it is very difficult to give exact figures on the actual scope of child trafficking.
 Moreover, it is sometimes impossible to differentiate clearly between unaccompanied refugee minors (URMs) and/or unaccompanied alien minors, minors who entered a country illegally (with human smugglers) and victims of child trafficking.